Baseball Finalizes 2018 Schedule

 Since his arrival at Columbia in July 2005, Brett Boretti has revitalized the Columbia Baseball program in every aspect, building the Lions into a perennial Ivy League contender.

-Under his leadership, Boretti has led the Lions to three Gehrig Division titles, two Ivy League championships, a number of wins over major programs and the first NCAA tournament victory in program history.
+Under his leadership, Boretti has led the Lions to five Gehrig Division titles, four Ivy League championships, a number of wins over major programs and four NCAA Tournament victories.

 Dan Tischler reunited with his former college coach Brett Boretti and joined the Columbia baseball staff as an assistant coach in June 2012.

-Jim Walsh is the longest tenured assistant coach on Brett Boretti’s staff, in his eighth season alongside the Columbia skipper.
+Jim Walsh is the longest tenured assistant coach on Brett Boretti’s staff, in his 11th season alongside the Columbia skipper.

 Walsh joined the Columbia staff as an assistant after serving as the head baseball coach at St. Peter’s College for four seasons.

-During games, Walsh serves as the Lions’ bench coach and spends time working with the outfielders.
-SInce joining the Columbia coaching staff, seven Lions’ outfielders have accumulated 12 All-Ivy League selections, including the Ancient Eight’s most recent three-time first team selection Dario Pizzano (2010-12).
+During games, Walsh serves as the Lions’ bench coach, spends time working with the outfielders and assists with hitting instruction.
+Since joining the Columbia coaching staff, 11 Lions’ outfielders have accumulated 15 All-Ivy League selections, including the Ancient Eight’s most recent three-time first team selection Dario Pizzano (2010-12).